 If you’re new to this website, at the bottom of every recipe page is a printable recipe with exact measurements and directions.

 This recipe from my Mom was one of my favorites growing up.
-A few years ago, I finally made it Gluten-free and omg, SO GOOD!
+A few years ago, I finally made it Gluten-free and oh my goodness, SO GOOD!

 I hadn’t had it in years and it is every bit as good as I remember… maybe even better.

-Perfect texture — moist,light and fluffy, perfect amount of sweetness, juicy tangy rhubarb and the best cinnamon-sugar-walnut crumble on top!
+Perfect texture — moist,light and fluffy, perfect amount of sweetness, juicy tangy rhubarb and the best cinnamon-sugar crumble on top!

-Perfect for an occasion like Easter, Mother’s Day or Father’s Day or in May 2020, a perfect anytime treat!
+Perfect for an occasion like Easter (when it’s late in the calendar!), Mother’s Day or Father’s Day or just an anytime treat!